Rishi2674/GTextSyn/README.md

 # A Deep Neural Network for Predicting Synergistic Drug Combinations on Cancer

 This code repository is the supporting material in the paper.
-In this paper, we propose a novel approach called GTextSyn, whichleverages the integration of chemical structure data and gene expression data topredict the synergistic effects of drug combinations.
+In this paper, we propose a novel approach called GTextSyn, which leverages the integration of chemical structure data and gene expression data to predict the synergistic effects of drug combinations.

 ![GTextSyn](GTextSyn.jpg)